Log Calabi-Yau mirror symmetry and non-archimedean disks

 \begin{proposition} Notation as immediately above.
-The degree of $\Phi\colon \tW \to W$ depends only on $P_1,\dots,P_n,\beta$. \end{proposition} \begin{proof} A priori this degree could depend on the choice of $G=G_f$ from \cref{const:data} and for given choice of $G$, the gluing isomorphism we use in \cref{const:Z}.
-First the degree is independent of varying the gluing in a family as in \cref{ss:vg}, by the final statement of \cref{thm:scthm}, and thus independent of the choice of gluing in \cref{const:Z} by \cref{rem:glueunique}.
+The degree of $\Phi\colon \tW \to W$ depends only on $P_1,\dots,P_n,\beta$. \end{proposition} \begin{proof} A priori this degree could depend on the choice of $\cG=\cG_f$ from \cref{const:data1} and for given choice of $\cG$, the gluing isomorphism we use in \cref{const:Z}.
+First the degree is independent of varying the gluing: Note that the degree decomposes into a sum of counts of transverse spines, see \cref{def:spinecount}, by \cref{prop:transversality}, and these counts are independent of the gluing by \cref{thm:ncwd}.

-It is easy to see the degree is independent of shrinking $G$, so all that remains is to show it is independent of the choice of maximal cone (in whose interior $G$ lies).
-This is clear when $U \subset Y$ is almost minimal, \cref{def:am} , since we can move from one maximal cone to the adjacent one across the codimension one cone $\rho$ (see (2) of \ref{ass:G_f}).
-By \cref{prop:tbeta} to check the independence we can replace $Y$ by a toric blowup.
-Then we can assume $Y$ satisfies \cref{prop:modelprop} (i.e.\ $Y$ is $\tY$ of that proposition).
+It is easy to see the degree is independent of shrinking $\cG$, so all that remains is to show it is independent of the choice of maximal cone (in whose interior $\cG$ lies).
+This is clear when $(\bbY,\bbD)$ is almost minimal, \cref{def:am} , since we can move from one maximal cone to the adjacent one across the codimension one cone $\rho$ (see (2) of \cref{ass:G_f}).
+By \cref{prop:tbeta} to check the independence we can replace $\bbY$ by a toric blowup.
+Then we can assume $\bbY$ satisfies \cref{prop:modelprop} (i.e.\ $\bbY$ is $\tbbY$ of that proposition).
 But now the result follows from the almost minimal case.
 This completes the proof. \end{proof}

 In view of \cref{prop:scwd} we define:

 \begin{definition} Notation as in \cref{prop:scwd}.
 We define $\chi(P_1,\dots,P_n,Q,\beta)$ to be the degree of $\Phi\colon \tW \to W$. \end{definition}